Thank God for the work he did in and through RCCI's Ministry Launch Party! See below for a photo gallery capturing highlights from the night...

 In 2014, Asian American individuals in Boston were more than 2 times as likely to find themselves in poverty and over 4 times as likely to not have a high school diploma compared to their White counterparts.

-In the “minority-majority” city of Boston, 43.5% of White people live in census tracts that are 90 percent or more White.
+In the “minority-majority” city of Boston, 43.5% of White people live in census tracts that are 90 percent or more White and have a median income of four times the poverty level.

 In 1983, just 4.5 percent of Black workers in Greater Boston were officials and managers.
 By 2015, that number has increased by only 0.1 percent.